jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### 3.2.
 Forward plans

+* Forward plans are for giving advance notice of major works only.
 * It is only possible to add forward plans for a start date in the present or future, and with an end date in the future.
 * Forward plans can be progressed to PAA, edited or cancelled while in the ‘Raised’ status.
 * All forward plan details can be edited with the exception of certain details, namely the workstream, the highway authority and the USRN.